 - 2 Tablespoon Olive Oil

 - 1 Tablespoon Tomato Paste

-- Tip the sliced red cabbage into the pan and fry for a few minutes before adding the flour.
-Stir the pan to coat the cabbage in flour.
-Then pour in the soy sauce and red wine.
-Increase the pan heat to high and reduce the wine to 1/2 its size.
+- Tip the sliced red cabbage into the pan and fry for a few minutes before adding the soy sauce, red wine and sugar.
+Increase the pan heat to high and reduce the wine till it just coats the bottom of the pan.